 In this way, the emotional bonds formed with the various suppliers reinforce habits and make change increasingly difficult to accept.
 Internally, a purchasing department or a buyer is therefore confronted with resistance to change in a natural way and often against the general interest of the company .

 Changing systems, strategies and tools requires more work.
-Many factors are forcing procurement teams to evolve, and to do so increasingly and rapidly: the level of services provided by suppliers is becoming more and more sophisticatedIn addition, there are many supplier consolidations, purchasing categories are reviewed more frequently, and these teams are increasingly required to have programs and talent capable of analyzing more data and defining strategies in the face of constant price changes, etc.
+Many factors are forcing procurement teams to evolve, and to do so increasingly and rapidly: The level of service provided by suppliers is becoming increasingly sophisticated; there are numerous supplier consolidations; procurement categories are being reviewed more frequently; and these teams are increasingly expected to develop programs and recruit talent capable of analyzing ever-greater volumes of data and defining strategies in response to constant pricing changes, etc.

 At this point, we could conclude that resistance to change hinders the results of the purchasing department, but that this is common to all teams in a company and is not a problem more specific to the purchasing department.
 However, and this is a double whammy for buyers, there is still the management of the change of the various stakeholders of the company who are impacted by purchasing!